 Not suitable for use in the shower or on wet hair

-The USAGA 32 Fingers Head Massager takes the classic wire head scratcher design and upgrades it with a double-layered approach for maximum coverage.
+The USAGA 32 Fingers Head Massager upgrades the classic wire head scratcher design with a double-layered approach for maximum coverage.
 Instead of the standard twelve prongs you usually see, this tool boasts 32 individual spindles designed to surround your entire head in a wave of relaxation.
 It features a smooth wooden handle that gives it a slightly more premium feel than the cheap plastic alternatives often found in novelty shops, making it a nice bedside or desk accessory for quick stress relief.

 Performance

 Because this is a dry-use tool rather than a shower companion, it is strictly for relaxation and stimulating blood flow rather than cleaning your roots.
 The experience is distinct from a shampoo brush; it provides a light, spine-tingling sensation often described as ASMR, which is perfect for unwinding after a stressful day.
 The two tiers of metal tines work simultaneously, with the longer outer ring reaching the base of your skull while the shorter inner ring targets the crown, ensuring no spot is missed.
-It requires zero electricity or effortโyou simply lower it over your head and move it up and down to trigger immediate goosebumps.
+It requires zero electricity or effort—you simply lower it over your head and move it up and down to trigger immediate goosebumps.

 The Drawbacks